 If the person drinking has clogged blood vessels, the heart has to work even harder.

-Studies1 on middle-aged and older people resulted in linking binge drinking to a higher risk of cardiovascular diseases like stroke, sudden cardiac death, and heart attack.
+Studies1 on middle-aged and older people resulted in linking binge drinking to a higher risk of heart health problems.

-Binge drinking may also lead to hardening of your arteries, which further increases your risk of cardiovascular disease.
+Binge drinking may also lead to the hardening of your arteries, which further increases your risk of cardiovascular problems.

-Obviously, binge drinking should be avoided in order to have a healthy blood circulation.
+Obviously, binge drinking should be avoided in order to have healthy blood circulation.

 Typically, binge drinking happens in groups.
 So try to limit the time you spend with your friends who tend to be binge drinkers.